kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## SIG Machinery's scope

-**FSM**: It only takes a quick look at the SIG API Machinery charter to see that it has quite a significant scope, nothing less than the Kubernetes control plane.
-Could you describe this scope in your own words?
+**FSM: It only takes a quick look at the SIG API Machinery charter to see that it has quite a significant scope, nothing less than the Kubernetes control plane.
+Could you describe this scope in your own words?**

 **David**: We own the `kube-apiserver` and how to efficiently use it.
 On the backend, that includes its contract with backend storage and how it allows API schema evolution over time.
 On the